Al Kaprielian: Biography

-Kaprielian's run at the station began in 1983 and survived several changes in station ownership.
+Kaprielian's run at the Channel 50 began in 1983 and survived several changes in station ownership.
 The run was interrupted on December 31, 2009 when, as part of many changes at the station, Kaprielian as well as most other on-air talent at the station was let go.
 Kaprielian found employment doing forecasts for Manchester Public Television Service (local access), the online site of the Nashua Telegraph newspaper, and radio station WCAP-AM (980) in Lowell, Massachusetts.
 After yet another change in ownership at the station, Kaprielian returned to Channel 50 in August 2012, doing hourly updates from 2pm to 9pm.

+In 2002, Kaprielian starred in the short film Kowloon Castaway.

 As of 2015, Kaprielian is no longer with WBIN-TV; he currently forecasts for WLMW radio in Manchester, New Hampshire.